 It is quite literally a wine table and a Bond gadget, all in one.
 It’s so amazing that no description can really do it justice, which only means you’ll have to go see it for yourself.
 The next time you are in Las Vegas, definitely check out Del Frisco’s Double Eagle Steak House, located at 3925 Paradise Road in Las Vegas.

-After finishing dinner, and checking out the the wine table, it was time to venture out.
+After finishing dinner, and checking out the wine table, it was time to venture out.
 So just as we were asking Del Frisco’s to call us a cab, what pulls up in front of the restaurant, but a giant stretch limousine, which was happy to take my friends and I over to the Cosmopolitan.
 It costs about the same as a taxi and not a bad way to arrive at your destination.

 The Vesper Bar

 So what was so special about the Cosmopolitan?
 There was one bar in particular that, as soon as I heard the name, I knew I had to it check out.
 That bar was called The Vesper Bar.
-That’s right, a bar that was named after the very first James Bond girl and the classic James Bond cocktail.
+That’s right, a bar that was named after the very first James Bond girl classic James Bond cocktail.

 The Vesper Bar was the first place we ran into when we walked into the Cosmopolitan.
 It was not quite what I expected.
 I had envisioned walking through the casino and into a traditional enclosed room, but the Vesper Bar sits in an open atmosphere; less cozy, but a great place for people watching.